 \subsection{CONFIDE Inference}

 We begin by outlining our inference process, presented in Fig.~\ref{fig:method.inference}.
-The input to this process is a patch $u^{c}(x,t)$, where $x\in[0,L]$, $t\in[0,t_0]$ and an operator $F$ (e.g., the one introduced in \eqref{eq:general_PDE} for $k=2$).
-The patch is fed into the CONFIDE component, which generates the estimated coefficients $\hat{p}$, in the example, $\hat{p}=(\hat{a},\hat{b},\hat{c})$.
-The PDE solver then uses this estimate to predict the complete signal, $\hat{u}(x,t)$, $x\in[0,L]$, $t\in[t_0,T]$.
+The input to this process is an observed signal $u^{c}(x,t)$, defined on some compact spatial domain $\Omega$, for times $t\in[0,t_0]$ and an operator $F$ The input is fed into the CONFIDE component, which generates the estimated coefficients $\hat{p}$.
+For example, taking $k=2$ in the example in \eqref{eq:general_PDE} results in a coefficient vector $\hat{p}=(\hat{a},\hat{b},\hat{c})$.
+The PDE solver then uses this estimate to predict the complete signal, $\hat{u}(x,t)$, $x\in\Omega$, $t\in[t_0,T]$.
 An important feature of our approach is the explicit prediction of the coefficient functions, which contributes to the explainability of the solution.

-The patch $u^{c}(x,t)$ is a partial signal that serves as an initial condition for the prediction and also represents the dynamics of the signal for estimating the PDE coefficients.
+The observation $u^{c}(x,t=t_0)$ serves as an initial condition for the prediction and also represents the dynamics of the signal for estimating the PDE coefficients.
 In the sequel we refer to it as ``context''.
-The ratio of the context is denoted by $\rho$, such that $t_0=\rho T$, and is a hyper-parameter of our algorithm.
-We discuss the effect of context size in Section~\ref{ssec:app.context}.
+The ratio of between the observed times and the required prediction time is denoted by $\rho$, such that $t_0=\rho T$, and is a hyper-parameter of our algorithm.